dfar-io/dfar-io.github.com/content/wl/index.md

 draft: false
 ---

+## 2020.01.14
+* Press/BPA 3 x 12/15 x 20kg

+_Dan convinced me to try daily pressing (even on off days) with band pull-aparts.
+I ordered some Fat Gripz and micro plates and will increment 0.25kg every day, making for a 1.75kg bump every week, or doing 40 in around 3 months.
+Going to try to stick with doing 12 reps as long as possible._

 ## 2020.01.13
 * Clean 130, 133

 _I felt a little queasy so I stopped after clean.
-I missed yesterday due to work, going to move to 5 days a week to give mtyself some space.
+I missed yesterday due to work, going to move to 5 days a week to give myself some space.
 If all goes well, going for 135 next time._

 ## 2020.01.11
 * Squat 170 _tough_